 It is not a serious problem, but is a regression.

 Tested on Windows with QGIS master 2.5.0-94.

-#4 Updated by Salvatore Larosa almost 5 years ago
+#4 Updated by Salvatore Larosa about 5 years ago

 - Priority changed from High to Severe/Regression